CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/search.md

 Choose whether to search in all talk tracks or current track only.

-When "Other Track Lines" is turned on in the speech list, all talk tracks are the default search target; when it is turned off, the current track is the default search target.
+When "Other Track Lines" is turned on in the Speech List, all talk tracks are the default search target; when it is turned off, the current track is the default search target.

 #### Cast